 - This development is comprised of 29 single family houses on a riverfront parcel at 529 Madison St (next to the Clover Dairy).

 - The project is located on a 3.36 acre site, within the Residential 3 (R3) and Floodway zones

 - Submitted incomplete and inaccurate traffic and biology reports.

-- Plans to cut down 13 trees (including six Heritage trees) that are crucial habitats and nesting sites for special status species.
+- Planed to cut down 13 trees (including six Heritage trees) that are crucial habitats and nesting sites for special status species.
 (3 were saved by vocal opposition)

 - Has not assessed the flood hazards in relationship to the other planned developments along the river.